 Not a great stain remover on its own

-Arm & Hammer Sensitive Skin Free & Clear is an excellent pick for those looking to fight odors and keep their skin happy.
+Arm & Hammer Sensitive Skin Free & Clear is an excellent pick for those who are looking to fight odors and keep their skin happy.
 Like most of the well-known brand's products, the detergent contains baking soda, which some also use to clean surfaces around their homes (or to bake).
-The hypoallergenic, dermatologist-tested formula doesn't have any perfumes, fragrances, or dyes, and rinses totally clean.
-It's also certified by SkinSafe as Top Allergen Free, so you can rest assured it's made without a number of known irritants, and is among the safest products on their scale.
+The hypoallergenic, dermatologist-tested formula doesn't have any perfumes, fragrances, or dyes, and it rinses totally clean.
+It's also certified by SkinSafe as Top Allergen Free, so you can rest assured that it's made without a number of known irritants, and is among the safest products on their scale.

 Price at time of publish: $10

 Type: Liquid | Size: 144.5 fluid ounces | Number of Loads: 107 | Scent: Unscented

 Seventh Generation Free & Clear Concentrated Laundry Detergent

 Clothes felt soft and smelled clean after use